 To help you efficiently manage nodes in a Kubernetes cluster, TKE introduced the concept of node pool.
 Basic node pool features allow you to conveniently and quickly create, manage, and terminate nodes and dynamically scale nodes in or out.

-The following figure shows the overall architecture of a node pool.
+The overall architecture of a node pool is as follows:

 Generally, all nodes in a node pool share the following attributes:

 In addition, TKE extends the following features for a node pool:

 When you need to use a large-scale cluster, we recommend that you use a node pool to manage nodes to improve the usability of the large-scale cluster.
 The following table describes multiple use cases for managing large-scale clusters and shows the effect of node pools in each use case.